×

 • Change in taste

-• Hair loss (sometimes)
+• Hair loss

-The long-term side effects of medical oncology treatment include:
+The long-term side effects of chemotherapy include:

 • Change in cardiac functioning/LVEF

-• Lung problem
+• Lung problems

 • Neurological problems like peripheral neuropathy